k98kurz/tapescript/docs.md

 ## OP_SWAP - 52 - x34

-Read the next 2 bytes from the tape, interpreting as unsigned ints; swap the queue items at those depths.
+Read the next 2 bytes from the tape, interpreting as unsigned ints; swap the stack items at those depths.

 Aliases:
 - SWAP

 ## OP_SWAP2 - 53 - x35

-Swap the order of the top two items of the queue.
+Swap the order of the top two items of the stack.

 Aliases:
 - SWAP2